John Eastman

-John Charles Eastman (born 1960) is an American lawyer and academic.
-He is known for his efforts to block certification and overturn the results of the 2020 United States presidential election.
+John Charles Eastman (born 1960) is an American legal scholar and disbarred lawyer.
+Eastman became widely known after the 2020 United States presidential election, when he advised then-President Donald Trump.
+He wrote legal memos arguing that Vice President Mike Pence could reject or delay certification of certain electoral votes, for which he has been disbarred by the state of California from practicing law.

 Eastman is the founding director of the Center for Constitutional Jurisprudence, a public-interest law firm affiliated with the Claremont Institute, a conservative think tank.
 He is a former professor and former dean at Chapman University School of Law.
-He ran unsuccessfully as a Republican for California's 34th congressional district in 1990, and for California Attorney General in 2010.
+He was the Republican nominee for California's 34th congressional district in 1990, and a candidate for California Attorney General in 2010.
 He is a former law clerk to Supreme Court Justice Clarence Thomas.

 During President Donald Trump's last efforts to block the certification of Joe Biden's Electoral College victory, Eastman told Vice President Mike Pence on January 5, 2021, that Pence had the constitutional authority to block the certification.
 Pence did not accept Eastman's argument.
 Eastman also sent Republican senator Mike Lee a six-point plan of action for Pence to throw out the electors from seven states to keep Trump in power, which Lee rejected.
 On January 6, 2021, Eastman spoke at the White House Trump rally preceding the 2021 United States Capitol attack.
 He retired a week later from the Chapman faculty after controversy surrounding his speech.

-Eastman has since been criminally indicted, ordered inactive by the State Bar of California, and recommended for disbarment.
-Eastman has lost eligibility to practice law in California state courts, pending his appeal of the state bar judge's ruling that recommended him for disbarment.
-Eastman was one of the six alleged co-conspirators listed in the Justice Department's federal indictment of Trump.
-On March 28, 2022, federal judge David O. Carter found Eastman, along with Trump, was more likely than not to have "dishonestly conspired to obstruct the joint session of Congress on Jan.
-6, 2021".
-In December 2022, the United States House Select Committee on the January 6 Attack recommended Eastman be charged with obstruction of an official proceeding and conspiracy to defraud the United States, along with Trump and potentially others.
-In August 2023, he and eighteen other people were indicted in the prosecution related to the 2020 election in Georgia.
-In April 2024, he and seventeen others were indicted in the prosecution related to the 2020 election in Arizona.
-He was pardoned for all things related to the election issues by Trump in November, 2025, although no federal charges had been made.
+In addition to his disbarment, John Eastman has faced multiple legal and professional consequences related to efforts to challenge the 2020 election.
+In March 2022, federal judge David O. Carter found it “more likely than not” that Eastman and Trump had engaged in a plan to obstruct the certification of the election.
+The United States House Select Committee on the January 6 Attack later recommended he, along with Trump and potentially others, be charged with obstruction of an official proceeding and conspiracy to defraud the United States.
+In 2023, Eastman was one of the six alleged co-conspirators listed in the Justice Department's federal indictment of Trump.
+Eastman was subsequently indicted in state-level election interference cases, including a 2023 Georgia racketeering prosecution and a 2024 Arizona fake electors prosecution, both arising from efforts to challenge the 2020 election.

+In November 2025, Trump issued a federal pardon covering Eastman in connection with efforts to overturn the 2020 election, although no federal charges had been made.